brianngan/brianngan.github.io/_posts/2021-04-04-redesign-simpler-lines.md

 categories: ux-design

 ---
-I have always been inspired by simple and focused experiences ([post on understated design]()) and today I present my take on the minimal website.
+I have always been inspired by simple and focused experiences ([my post on understated design]()) and today I present my take on the minimal website.

 Also, I came across a few design and tech challenges.
 Here are a few learnings:

-### Designing in monochrome
+### Designing in black and white

+Since colours are non-existent, there are three remaining ways to draw attention:

+1. emphasis,
+2. value and
+3. expectation.

-Since colours are non-existent, there are three remaining ways to draw attention: (1) emphasis, (2) value and (3) expectation.
-I used bold text (1) and bordered lines (2) to define things that command attention.
+I used bold text and bordered lines to define things that command attention.
+This means playing with text saturation and lines to frame things.
 And lastly, I placed buttons where people expect them: on the bottom of components.
 This was the outcome:

 ![](/uploads/redesign-1.png)